- Active Directory Issues

 To use Dsmod, you must run the Dsmod command from an elevated Command Prompt.
 To open an elevated Command Prompt, click Start, right-click Command Prompt, and then click Run as administrator.

-Set-ADAccountPassword –Identity JohnDoe –Reset –NewPassword (ConvertTo-SecureString -AsPlainText "ThisPassword001" -Force)
+Set-ADAccountPassword –Identity JohnDoe –Reset –NewPassword (ConvertTo-SecureString -AsPlainText "NewPassword123!" -Force)

-ADSelfService Plus, an integrated Active Directory self-service password management and single sign-on solution, empowers end users to reset passwords on their own.
-It employs secure authentication methods, such as YubiKey Authenticator, Google Authenticator, and biometric authentication, to verify users’ identities before allowing them to reset passwords.
-There’s more:
+ManageEngine ADSelfService Plus, a unified SSPR, MFA, and SSO solution, empowers end users to reset passwords in Active Directory on their own.
+It employs secure multi-factor authentication methods, such as YubiKey Authenticator, Google Authenticator, and biometric authentication, to verify users’ identities before allowing them to reset passwords.
+Additionally:

-• Passwords can be checked for complexity and compliance through the built-in password policy enhancer feature which contains dictionary rule, pattern checker, and other complexity settings that are missing in AD domain password policy.
+- Passwords can be checked for complexity and compliance through the built-in password policy enforcer feature, which contains dictionary rule, pattern checker, and other complexity settings that are missing in Active Directory's domain password policy.

 To enable self-service password reset for Active Directory users using ADSelfService Plus: